J&K High Court quashes detention of journalist Asif Sultan

 Justice Vinod Chatterji Koul noted in the order passed on Monday that authorities appeared to have taken the case against him under the anti-terror law into consideration while detaining him under the Public Safety Act.

-However, the detention record does not show authorities having supplied Sultan the copies of the First Information Report or the statements recorded under Section 161 of the criminal procedure, the court said.
+However, the detention record does not show the authorities having supplied Sultan the copies of the First Information Report or the statements recorded under Section 161 of the criminal procedure, the court said.

 These documents formed the basis of the detention of Sultan under the Public Safety Act, the court added.